 7- See The Naghol Land Diving

-Travel to Vanuatu’s Pentecost Island between April and May, and you might have the opportunity of a lifetime.
+Travel to Vanuatu’s Pentecost Island between April and May, and you might see something really unique.

-Every year during this time, residents on Pentecost Island build enormous wooden towers, climb to the top of the tower and leap off with nothing more than two vines tied to their ankles to keep them from hitting the ground.
+Every year during this time, residents on Pentecost Island build enormous wooden towers, climb to the top of the tower and leap off with only two vines tied to their ankles to keep them from hitting the ground.

 The goal of this harrowing event is to get as close to the ground as possible without hitting it, which means that even the slightest miscalculation in determining the length of the vines could result in serious injuries.